SM-Sarian/Shop_de/README.md

 ## About Sarian Shop_de

-The Sarian Shop is a Laravel website, developed exclusively for German-language portfolio.
+The Sarian Shop is a Laravel website that was developed exclusively for my German-language portfolio.
 The information entered in the database is fake data for the bicycles field.
-This site is only designed as a work sample, it is intended only for employers and companies that I have sent a job application to.
-In any case, it will be an honor for me if you check my portfolio and the codes.
+This site is only designed as a work sample and is intended only for employers and companies that I have sent a job application to.
+It would be an honor for me if you would check my portfolio and the codes.
 Also you can check online the website : www.smsarian.ir